gbfonseca/gb_fonseca/README.md

 **Talking about Personal Stuffs:**
 - 💻 I'm a Software Developer.
-- 👨 I’m currently learning Python, Flutter and Go.
+- 👨 I’m currently learning AWS, and Java(Quarkus).
 - ⚡️ Enthusiast in Machine Learning, Deep Learning and AI.
 - 📫 How to reach me: gabriel.fonsecadev@gmail.com.
 - 👓 Looking for freelance jobs.